 “Good enough I suppose.
 What about the people there?”

 “People are shadowed… Talking gibberish… gibberish like… like when… when you…” Mae’s eyes rolled up into their head as their body trembled.
-Jen smiled to herself that even as Mae fucked their mind into oblivion, they were thinking about her and her magic until the end.
+Jen smiled to herself; even as Mae fucked their mind into oblivion, they were thinking about her and her magic until the end.